Fuli-Wang/LANDOne_Dingo/README.md

     roslaunch microstrain_inertial_driver microstrain.launch params_file:=Calibration/IMU/my_params.yml

 For calibration of the IMU, you may need to install and use a tool to complete it.
 For example, you can install [Ceres Solver](https://www.stereolabs.com/en-gb/developers) and [code_utils](https://github.com/gaowenliang/code_utils) Then install and use this tool for calibration: [imu_utils](https://github.com/gaowenliang/imu_utils) Then you can calibrate the IMU and update the cv7_imu_param.yaml in Calibration/IMU.
-This would help use SLAM via LIDAR and IMU, refer: [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM)
+This would help to use SLAM via LIDAR and IMU, refer: [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM)

 # Interfacing with Dingo
+option 1 (interface with physical robot):
 First, ensure that Dingo and your PC/Laptop are running properly and on the same LAN (WiFi).
 The remote-dingoA.sh file can be configured as required.
 Then in your PC terminal：

     source remote-dingoA.sh

     python3 User_Interface.py

+option 2 (interface with simulated robot):
+Besides interfacing with physical robots, highly recommended to use the simulation environment to do testing.
+No need to configure IP, just launch the simulator and run the User Interface:

+If you want to use an omnidirectional drive Dingo in simulation, run:

+    export DINGO_OMNI=1

+Then:

+    roslaunch dingo_gazebo dingo_world.launch config:=front_laser

+    python3 User_Interface.py

+Please be aware that this simulation is using front_laser instead of using Velodyne-16, you may need to change Navigation_Laser.py to do relevant testing.
+For example, "/scan" in Line 25 can be changed to "front/scan" and in the function navigation_robot_laser_sensor, the parameters can be changed as well, please refer to LIDAR ranges.

 Now you can access the user interface of the system.
 It looks like below.